Organic farming statistics

 - Livestock (apro_mt_ls)

-- Organic farming (ESMS metadata file — org_esms)
+- Organic farming statistics (ESMS metadata file – org_esms)

-- Commission Regulation (EC) No 889/2008 of 5 September 2008 laying down detailed rules for the implementation of Regulation 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control
+- Commission Regulation (EC) No 889/2008 of 5 September 2008 laying down detailed rules for the implementation of Council Regulation (EC) No 834/2007 on organic production and labelling of organic products with regard to organic production, labelling and control

-- Data not available for Germany and Austria.
+- Data not available for Denmark, France, Italy, Luxembourg, Austria and Portugal.